avimunk1/Spark_poc/src/README.md

 to start monday integration:
    1. run the app.py normaly
    2. run Ngrok: ngrok http 5000
-   3. use the ngrok url in the monday webhook to create a new webhook: the ngrook url + /monday_webhook
+   3. use the ngrok url in the monday webhook to create a new webhook: the public ip+ /monday_webhook
+   4. add the workspace id and monday API key to the .env file

+server usfull commands:
+   1. run the service in background: PYTHONPATH=/home/ec2-user/spark_poc/src gunicorn --workers 3 --bind 0.0.0.0:5000 app:app --daemon
+   2. To check if gunicorn is running: ps aux | grep gunicorn
+   3. To stop the service: pkill gunicorn
+   4. check logs: tail -f /home/ec2-user/spark_poc/src/logs/app.log